We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Place the mixture in an empty glass jar.

 - To use, just warm a small amount between your fingers until it turns into liquid.
-Apply to your pits.
+Apply to your armpits.

-But above all, remember that sweat and body odor are natural!
-Don’t let your arms prevent you from putting your hands in the air and enjoying life.
+But at the end of the day, try to remember that sweat and body odor are natural.
+Don’t let a fear of your natural fragrance keep you from putting your hands in the air and enjoying life.

 Jennifer Chesak is a Nashville-based freelance book editor and writing instructor.
 She’s also an adventure travel, fitness, and health writer for several national publications.
 She earned her Master of Science in journalism from Northwestern’s Medill and is working on her first fiction novel, set in her native state of North Dakota.